Kreuzberg: History

 In July 1945, most of the then district was assigned to the American Sector.
 After the Berlin Wall was built, the most important transit location to East Berlin was Checkpoint Charlie.

 After World War II, Kreuzberg's housing rents were regulated by law which made investments unattractive.
 As a result, housing was of low quality, but cheap, which made the borough greatly attractive to immigrants.

 Starting in the late 1960s, increasing numbers of students, artists, and immigrants began moving to Kreuzberg.
-Enclosed by the Berlin Wall on three sides, the area became famous for its alternative lifestyle and its squatters, especially the SO36 part of Kreuzberg.
-Starting in 1987, there have been violent riots in SO36 on Labour day.
+Enclosed by the Berlin Wall on three sides, the area became famous for its alternative lifestyle and its squatters, especially the SO 36 part of Kreuzberg.
+Starting in 1987, there have been violent riots in SO 36 on Labour day.

 After the fall of the Berlin Wall, Kreuzberg suddenly found itself in the middle of the city again.
 The initially cheap rents and the high concentration of 19th-century housing made some parts of the borough more attractive as a residential area for a much wider (and richer) variety of people.
 Today, Kreuzberg has one of the youngest populations of all European city boroughs; statistically, its population has been completely swapped twice in the last two decades.

 Berlin's 2001 administrative reform combined Kreuzberg with Friedrichshain to form the new borough of Friedrichshain-Kreuzberg.
 Since the two areas are linked only by a single bridge over the Spree River, the Oberbaumbrücke, The two areas not being able to agree on a common location for the future borough's city hall, the present location in Friedrichshain was decided by flipping a five-Mark coin.